bekk/bekk-christmas/post/ml/dimensionality-reduction-using-principal-component-analysis.md

 title: Dimensionality reduction using Principal Component Analysis
 image: >-
   https://images.unsplash.com/photo-1518252283669-e5cbf7cd40af?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1100&q=60
+ingress: >-
+  High dimensional data can be a pain sometimes, at least when it comes to visualization and exploration.
+Today we will introduce one common technique that can potentially ease the pain a bit.
 description: ''
 links:
   - title: Principal Component Analysis Explained Visually